-An invasive insect species has made its way to America, and is causing significant damage to the nation’s forests.
-Already discovered in 27 states previously, the Emerald Ash Borer (EAB) is a substantial threat to residents and businesses in Delaware.
+An invasive insect species that made its way to the United States years ago is causing significant damage to the nation’s forests.
+Already discovered in 35 states, the Emerald Ash Borer (EAB) is a substantial threat to residents and businesses in Delaware.

-Certified Arborists in Wilmington, and across the country, are deeply concerned about the rapid spread of the emerald ash borer (EAB), so we at Stein Tree Service have put together a small FAQ to let people know about this new insect threat.
+Certified Arborists in Wilmington, and across the country, are deeply concerned about the rapid spread of the emerald ash borer, so we at Stein Tree Service have put together a small FAQ to let people know about this new insect threat.

-The EAB is a small species beetle, initially native to Asia, but accidentally brought to America sometime in the late 1990s.
+The EAB is a small species of beetle native to Asia but accidentally brought to America sometime in the late 1990s.
 The insect is about the length of a dime, around 8.5 millimeters or 1/3 of an inch, and notable for its extremely brilliant metallic green shell and wings.

 EABs lay their eggs (around 60 to 90 eggs a lifetime) beneath the bark of ash trees, which hatch into larvae that quickly begin consuming the flesh of the tree underneath.
 As the larvae feed on the ash tree and grow into adults, the beetles make their way to the exterior of the tree before mating and laying more eggs.
 The end result is an unhealthy, or even dead, ash tree, and more beetles that can spread quickly throughout a forest or urban environment.

 In one sense, Delaware is lucky: we have relatively few ash trees, only around 2% of the population.
 However, while ash trees make up a small portion of Delaware’s native forests, urban areas can have ash trees as the prominent large street tree.
 So if you own any ashes – or white fringe trees – you absolutely should care because EABs can be deadly to any American ash species.

-Like many infesting insects, emerald ash borer spreads via firewood, timber, or transplanted saplings.
+Like many infesting insects, emerald ash borer in Wilmington spreads via firewood, timber, or transplanted saplings.
 One of the sea venues likely brought them to America in the first place.
-The insect also have wings and are capable of migrating under their own power.
+The insects also have wings and are capable of migrating under their own power.
 While EAB can spread to other trees by flying, its rapid spread along the east coast is mainly due to being transported by those external means mentioned earlier.

-An infestation can take a long time to show visible signs.
-Here are the main indicators to look for:
+An emerald ash borer infestation can take a long time to show visible signs.
+Here are the main symptoms of an EAB infestation to look for:

 - Unexplained die-off on the upper canopy